ninjapanzer/naive_pronounceable_password/README.md

 Because "THERE CAN BE ONLY ONE" most common letter many passwords of a certain length will start looking the same.
 We can apply a bias so there is greater variance with generated passwords.

 Also we could inprove our algorithm to use a 2 letter look ahead method or a 1 behind and 1 head strategy to build even more realistic words.

+#### Discussion

+- is it like encryption
+- is it secure
+- uses (determine if a password is good password) providing human friendly passwords
+- how to make it more efficient
+  - selecting the next letter subset
+  - testing efficency